avichhitwal/rag_app/README.md

 # RAG App

-A cyberpunk-themed Retrieval-Augmented Generation (RAG) web application.
+A Retrieval-Augmented Generation (RAG) web application.
 Upload PDFs, ask questions, and get context-aware answers using Pinecone and Google Gemini.
+Application is highly scalable and can leverage paid hosting and storage plans to adapt to higher traffic.
 ---

 ## Features